 Understanding heart conditions is an incredibly difficult task – there are lots of different types and understanding how the heart works is more helpful when trying to learn about these conditions.
 But looking at the facts will benefit yourself, your employees and the people you love in the long run.

 There are several aspects a person can influence such as managing diet, keeping fit, and watching your blood pressure are just a few important factors.
-The British Heart Foundation’s webpage has information about heart diseases and ways in which you can beat them.
+The British Heart Foundation’s webpage has information about heart diseases and the ways in which you can beat them.
 Also, don’t forget to get your free fundraising kit!

-Firstly, a blood pressure is the force that your blood pushes on the walls of the arteries.
-If you have high blood then essentially there is a strain on the arteries and the heart.
+Firstly, blood pressure is the force that your blood pushes on the walls of the arteries.
+If you have high blood pressure then essentially there is a strain on the arteries and the heart.
 This can increase the risk of heart disease but also, strokes and kidney disease.

 Around 30% of adults in England have high blood pressure but most don’t know they have the condition.
 It often presents no symptoms, but it’s important because it raises the risk of serious health problems such as heart disease and stroke.
-A blood pressure test is quick and painless, and provides people with an instant result.
+A blood pressure test is quick and painless and provides people with an instant result.